 Other amendments to the original Constitution have related to the size of the Committee, the timing of the Annual General Meeting, the timing of Annual Reunions and the Financial Year.

-The current Constitution of the Association is as follows:
+The Constitution of the Association prior to incorporation on 25th April 2021 was as follows:

-NAME 1.
-The name of the Association shall be “2/3rd Australian Light Anti-Aircraft Regiment
+1. The name of the Association shall be “2/3rd Australian Light Anti-Aircraft Regiment Association”.

 (a) to preserve the memory of fallen comrades;

 (b) to enable members to retain the friendship made on service;